When planning permission is required

 • Replace a window of the same size in a flat or house that is neither listed nor located within a conservation area.

-If the property is a listed building, replacing a window will almost certainly separately require listed building consent even if it does not need planning permission.
+If the property is a listed building, replacing a window or rooflight will likely require listed building consent separately even if it does not need planning permission or the submission of a prior notification (explained below).

 If you are unsure, please contact us.